About Qualia Architecture

 Who This Work Serves

-The common thread across collaborations is not profession — it is the presence of ideas that carry more structure than language can usually hold.
+The common thread across collaborations is not profession.
+It is the presence of material that carries more structure than ordinary writing can usually hold.

 How the Work Typically Begins

-Most projects begin with existing material — a draft, notes, or something partially formed that needs structure more than it needs a blank page.
+Most projects begin with existing material: a draft, notes, recordings, transcripts, a conversation, a body of previous writing, or something partially formed that needs structure more than it needs a blank page.

 Clients come in at different stages.
-Some bring fully formed ideas that need refinement.
-Others bring fragments that need to be shaped.
-Both are equally workable starting points.
+Some bring fully formed ideas that need precision.
+Others bring fragments that need shaping.
+Both are workable starting points.

 What matters is that the material carries depth worth preserving.